 Being arrested and convicted of DWI — driving while impaired — in North Carolina can be a scary and costly experience.
 Even at the lowest level of punishment, a North Carolina DWI conviction can mean time in jail, thousands of dollars in fines and court costs, and the loss of driving privileges.
 A DWI conviction can also be held against you by auto insurers, potential employers, and others for years to come.

 It is a mistake to plead guilty to a DWI without a lawyer, and it is a colossal mistake to face a DWI charge on your own.
-Schedule a free consultation for an honest assessment of your case today by calling (919) 336-1541 or filling out our online contact form.
+Schedule a free consultation with a DWI lawyer for an honest assessment of your case today by calling (919) 336-1541 or filling out our online contact form.

 What Should I Do If I Am Stopped for a DWI?

 If you are stopped for Driving While Impaired, the police may ask you to take two sorts of tests at the site of the stop: field sobriety tests and a roadside breath test.